la2050/archive/_projects/2015/watts-ball-a-fun-new-playground-sport-for-kids-and-cops-to-play-together.md

    We co-founded Play Folk here in Los Angeles, a club dedicated to playing rare and unusual games.
 In Brooklyn, the "alt sport" (alternative sport) Circle Rules Football is probably the closest analogue, and it is still enjoyed in league play to this day.
 There are other communities throughout the US and Europe dedicated to playing alternative games, but none that are using a new, site-specific game specifically to strengthen community ties between cops and kids.
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': None now
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': '100000' 'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Web site
-   $4K
-   Development and implementation

-   City permits
-   $3K
-   Clear hurdles to run our game in urban areas on the days we want to arrange tournament play

-   Uniforms
-   $5000
-   $100 per uniform x 50 kids

-   Transportation
-   $3K
-   Shuttles and private vehicles to bring kids from outlying areas to the Watts Towers to play

-   Marketing
-   $10K
-   Outreach and publicity to help generate interest and sustain the league

-   Prizes
-   $6K
-   Gift cards, trophies, and dinners for top teams and players

-   Administrative budget
-   $30K
-   6 staff per game x $100 x 52 games (1 per week)

-   Arena renovations
-   $35K
-   Structural, personnel, and safety enhancements to Watts Towers How do you plan to scale the success of your proposal?: >- We will custom build site-specific sports to other landmarks in similar communities around the country to help make Watts Ball a reality in other
+How do you plan to scale the success of your proposal?: >- We will custom build site-specific sports to other landmarks in similar communities around the country to help make Watts Ball a reality in other